forgefed/forgefed/spec/modeling.md

   the ticket as resolved, or which activity did so
 - [resolved][prop-resolved]: When the ticket has been marked as resolved

+There's an important distinction between these two kinds of tickets:

+- Task: A work item which tracks some task to be done, in which the task and its results are described in text, but the work itself is done elsewhere.
+  This is often called "issue" in software project hosting platforms.
+Tasks are general-purpose work items that aren't specific to software development or software projects.
+- Merge request: A work item that includes a proposal or request to apply some specific changes to a specific [Repository][type-repository].
+The work requested by the work item is to review and (decide whether to) merge the proposed patches to the repository.
+This kind of work item is often called "Pull Request" or "Merge Request" on software project hosting platforms.

+## Task / Issue

+A task is represented as a [Ticket](#ticket) as described above, with the following additional requirements:

+- [context][] is the [TicketTracker][type-tickettracker] to which this task belongs
+- There is no [attachment][] of type [Offer][] (but there may be attachment of other types)

 Example:

 ```json